google/or-tools/ortools/sat/docs/scheduling.md

         max_load,
     )

     # Set up the min profile.
-We use complement intervals to maintain the
+We use complemented intervals to maintain the
     # complement of the work load, and fixed intervals to enforce the min
     # number of active workers per time period.
+    #
+    # Note that this works only if the max load cumulative is also added to the
+    # model.
     time_period_min_intervals = model.new_fixed_size_interval_var_series(
         name="time_period_min_intervals",
         index=min_load_df.index,